 An outdoor shower can be a great asset to your outdoor space and your lifestyle.
 Use the outdoor shower to wash away the sand after a surf or the chlorine after a dip in the pool.
 Or simply, use it as an outdoor bathroom when the weather is warm.

 Tips for planning an outdoor shower

 An outdoor shower can be as basic as tapware and a shower head installed on a back wall of the house or something more elaborate and integrated into your outdoor space.
-If you’re planning to install an outdoor shower in your garden, here are our top tips:
+If you’re planning an outdoor shower in your garden, here are our top tips:

 1. Choose a style that suits your setting

 When deciding on a design for your outdoor shower, consider your surrounding garden and the architecture.
 A well-designed shower is integrated into the outdoor space and has a similar look.
 A simple way to seamlessly connect this feature is to pick up on some of the finishes or colours of the home.
 For example, you may choose to surround your shower with a wall using stone that features in the architecture or lay the same tiles that surround your pool.

 You may also want your outdoor shower to marry well with the style of garden.
 A Balinese style shower will work well in a tropical garden setting.
 Whereas a more streamlined design with traditional tapware would suit a classic garden.

 2. Consider the environmental impact

 As with anything outdoors, taking into account the environmental impact on your outdoor shower is essential if you want it to last.
 If you live in a coastal area, for example, you’ll need to consider the impact of the salty sea air on the showers componentry.
 Install unsuitable fixtures and you’re likely to experience rust and corrosion.

 A key factor when planning an outdoor shower is to consider the performance of your finishes.
-If you’re looking at fixtures such as copper, chrome and powder-coated steel include rain, wind, dust, dirt and UV .
+If you’re looking at fixtures such as copper, chrome and powder-coated steel, compare their performance against rain, wind, dust, dirt and UV.